katyukha/odoo-helper-scripts/docs/index.md

 For full list of installation options look at [installation documentation](./installation.md)

-*Starting from 0.1.7-alpha release odoo-helper-scripts could be installed as* [.deb packages](./installation#install-as-deb-package)*, but this feature is still experimental*
+*Starting from 0.1.7-alpha release odoo-helper-scripts could be installed as* [.deb packages](https://katyukha.gitlab.io/odoo-helper-scripts/installation#install-as-deb-package)*, but this feature is still experimental.
+See* [releases](https://gitlab.com/katyukha/odoo-helper-scripts/tags) *page.*

 To install *odoo-helper-scripts* system-wide do folowing: